Zaki-1052/GPTPortal/README.md

 Welcome to my **Chat-Bot Portal**, a full-featured *Node.js*-based web application that allows users to interact with a chatbot powered by *OpenAI*'s **GPT-4 API**, including the latest *Vision*, *Hearing*, and *Speaking* capabilities with *image-generation* and superior *Model Performance*.
 Now includes the **Google Gemini** models via *free* API!

+## IMPORTANT

+- This **Branch** is *stale* and solely functions for **Voice Conversations**.
+- It will call to *Google Gemini* by Default and has streamlined controls.
+- Your speech will continue to be transcribed, but will directly be sent to the AI, and read aloud in the same manner as it currently functions.
+- The **Export** button now **also** *ends the session* and *shuts down the server*.
+- **Custom Instructions** have also been severely modified for adaptability with *voice conversations*, but users are still encouraged to modify their *user profile* to make the AI interaction more **personable**.
+- Full removals will be detailed in the [updates](#updates) section, but the main ones are Dall·E Image Generations and Inputs to make room for the *streamlined UI*.

 ## Table of Contents

 - [Features](#features)